 In certain circumstances our expert team have been able to convince the court not to disqualify but instead endorse a driver’s licence with between 3–11 penalty points.

-If you are charged with dangerous driving, we suggest you contact our Road Traffic Solicitors immediately.
+If you are charged with dangerous driving, we suggest you contact our Road Traffic Offence Solicitors immediately.

 - Penalty – Magistrates Court: up to £5,000 fine and maximum 6 month prison sentence.

 – Crown Court: unlimited fine, and maximum 2 year prison sentence.

 Most speeding offences (and over 2.2million drivers were caught speeding in 2020) go unchallenged and motorists frequently accept speeding convictions without attending court or seeing the evidence against them.
 Don’t assume that police evidence or photo evidence can never be challenged – they can.

 - Penalty – 3-8 penalty points.
 Conviction can result in a driving ban for the offence alone, in addition to the risk of disqualification for ‘totting up’ 12 penalty points, and a fine of up to £1000.

-Drink driving carries an automatic minimum 12 month driving ban and a fine up to £5,000.
+Drink driving offences carry an automatic minimum 12 month driving ban and a fine up to £5,000.
 On very rare occasions it may be possible to challenge a conviction or automatic disqualification.
 Our road traffic solicitors have helped some clients keep their licences on procedural grounds or by successfully arguing that, for example, the alleged offence did not occur on a road or public place, or that alcohol consumption after driving caused the high reading.

 A driver banned for at least 12 months for driving with excess alcohol may be offered a Drink Drive Rehabilitation Course – which when successfully completed can reduce any ban by up to a quarter.